 New York is a no-fault insurance state.
 This law means the insurance company of the person involved in a car accident will generally reimburse them for damages.

 Our Long Island personal injury attorneys have the knowledge and experience to help you obtain the best recovery from insurance companies responsible for policy coverage of negligent drivers, as well as helping you recover money from your own UIM policy in the event you were injured by an uninsured or underinsured driver.

 Can I Be Compensated for Truck Accidents?

 An accident with a large truck is one of the most traumatic events a person can experience, especially at higher speeds.
 Let our experience dealing with insurance companies and investigators help you recover from your injuries in peace.
-We can handle your case to ensure you obtain the fair compensation to which you are entitled.
+Our Long Island personal injury attorneys can handle your truck accident case to ensure you obtain the fair compensation to which you are entitled.